cunnie/writings/i_am_become_forever.md

 "Why me — Why did you choose me?"

-"Several reasons, but the most significant is this: you have an intimate understanding that this project has gone off the rails, you appreciate that Julia is in danger, and you value her enough to run the risk trying to save her."
+"Several reasons, but the most significant is this: you have an intimate understanding that this project has taken astounding turns, you appreciate that Julia is in danger, and you value her enough to run the risk trying to save her."